 Education and Training

-Give a man a fish and he’ll eat for a day.
-Teach a man to fish and he’ll eat for the rest of his life.
-This is our motto around education and training.
-We believe the best thing any parent or individual with a disability can do is empower themselves through education and training to effectively advocate.
+Give a man a fish, and he’ll eat for a day.
+Teach a man to fish, and he’ll eat for the rest of his life.
+This is our philosophy around education and training.
+We believe the best thing any parent or individual with a disability can do is empower themselves through education and training to advocate effectively.
 Nobody cares about your child or yourself more than you do.
 It is critical that you take this role seriously and learn as much as you can.
-Children with disabilities can achieve great thin if systems don’t give up on them.
-Often the most successful adults with disabilities are the ones who were pushed along by their parents who never allowed the “professionals” to tell them they can’t accomplish certain things.
+Children with disabilities can achieve great things if systems don’t give up on them.
+Often the most successful adults with disabilities are the ones who were pushed by their parents who never allowed the “professionals” to tell them they can’t accomplish certain things.

 Families Helping Families of Greater New Orleans offers an array of trainings.
-Some of those include IEP Boot Camps; Progress Monitoring; Communication Skills; Driving with a Disability; Transitioning from High School to Work or Post-Secondary School, Basic Individual with Disabilities Education Rights, Section 504 of the Rehabilitation Act and more.
-Trainings are offered in-person, webinar and online.
+Some of those include Understanding the Special Education Process, Special Education Basic Right, Individualized Education Program (IEP) Planning, Early Steps, Transition from High School to Work or Post-Secondary Education, Section 504 of the Rehabilitation Act, Inclusion, Extended School Year Services, Communication Skills, Organizational Skills and more.

 Every month we offer different trainings, but every month we offer a webinar on the Introduction to Special Education, Special Education Basic Rights, The Anatomy of the IEP, and The Importance of Inclusion.

 We offer Mini Modules on specific topics on our website, in-person trainings, Facebook Live trainings and our most popular is webinars.
 We do our best in offering these at different times of the day and days of the week.

 For a full list of all of our upcoming trainings, please visit our monthly calendar of events.